OpenEvalProject/evals/manuscripts/elife-07432/v2/manuscript.md

 NC2 prevents assembly of TBP with other general transcription factors (Meisterernst and Roeder, 1991; Inostroza et al., 1992; Cang et al., 1999; Kim et al., 2008) but is retained on DNA in the absence of functional Mot1 in vitro and in vivo (Geisberg et al., 2002; Schluesche et al., 2007; Van Werven et al., 2008; de Graaf et al., 2010).
 While Mot1 forms a stable complex with DNA-bound TBP and NC2, it is fully capable of disrupting this complex in the presence of ATP.
 Thus, our data suggest that the TBP:DNA:NC2 complex is not only a bona fide but perhaps even preferential substrate for Mot1.
 It is possible that NC2 marks the TBP-containing complexes for Mot1-catalyzed disassembly, e.g., to prevent the formation of aberrant transcription preinitiation complexes on intragenic regions (Van Werven et al., 2008; Spedale et al., 2012; Koster et al., 2014; Koster and Timmers, 2015).
 In this context, it is important to note that NC2, similarly to histones, has been shown to undergo phosphorylation, acetylation, methylation, and ubiquitination in vivo (Dephoure et al., 2008; Wang et al., 2008; Van Hoof et al., 2009; Huttlin et al., 2010; Kim et al., 2011; Alcolea et al., 2012; Wagner et al., 2012; Zhou et al., 2013; Guo et al., 2014; Sharma et al., 2014).
 Therefore, the impact of NC2 modifications on Mot1 recruitment and activity needs to be further investigated, especially given that the remodeling activity of Swi2/Snf2 family members can be controlled by post-translational modification of histone substrates or remodeler subunits themselves (Clapier et al., 2002; Ferreira et al., 2007; Dutta et al., 2014).

-Importantly, the CX-MS analysis uncovered unanticipated interactions between Mot1
+Importantly, the CX-MS analysis uncovered unanticipated interactions between Mot1CTD and NC2.
+The position of Mot1CTD relative to NC2HF in our CX-MS- and EM-derived models is analogous to the association of a Swi2/Snf2 domain bound to superhelical location 2 (SHL2), i.e., in direct proximity to the H3/H4 histone pair slightly away from the dyad axis (Dang and Bartholomew, 2007; Dechassa et al., 2012).
+Notably, most of the cross-links between the Mot1CTD and NC2HF map to the protrusion region of the RecA2-like subdomain, the major family-specific insertion region of Swi2/Snf2 ATPases (Flaus et al., 2006).
+A general role for the Swi2/Snf2 protrusions in distorting local DNA structure has been proposed (Hauk and Bowman, 2011).
+For example, Snf2 has been suggested to disturb histone:DNA contacts by wedging the RecA2 lobe between DNA and protein substrates (Dechassa et al., 2012).
+In our model, the Swi2/Snf2 protrusions, especially from the RecA2 subdomain, are well positioned to directly affect DNA and NC2:DNA contacts.
+Therefore, the close proximity of the Mot1 Swi2/Snf2 domain to the NC2 histone fold reveals interesting parallels to the proposed interactions of nucleosome remodelers and histones (Figure 9), although more detailed structural investigation is necessary to elucidate the extent to which these architectures are conserved or distinct.

 ![Figure 9.](https://cdn.elifesciences.org/articles/07432/elife-07432-fig9-v2.jpg)

 **Figure 9.:** Left side: the binding of Mot1NTD (yellow) induces destabilization of TBP:DNA and NC2:DNA interactions (TBP is shown in blue, NC2 is represented by a green shape).
 Right side: an ISWI-type Swi2/Snf2 remodeler bound to nucleosome according to current models (Dang and Bartholomew, 2007; Yamada et al., 2011; Hota et al., 2013).
 The DNA-binding domain (yellow) engages extranucleosomal DNA at the entry site.
-In both cases, the Swi2/Snf2 ATPase domains (purple) specifically recognize their histone fold:DNA substrates.DOI: http://dx.doi.org/10.7554/eLife.07432.022
+In both cases, the Swi2/Snf2 ATPase domains (purple) specifically recognize their histone fold:DNA substrates.

 In summary, we provide here a first structural framework for the interaction of a Swi2/Snf2 ATPase in complex with its protein:DNA substrate.
 Our structural analyses suggest a two-step mechanism for the remodeling of TBP:DNA:NC2 by Mot1 that could be relevant for other remodelers that act on histone fold protein substrates.
 It seems plausible to reason that in the first step, TBP's and NC2's interaction with DNA is destabilized by Mot1 binding in an ATP-independent manner.
 ATP binding does not result in the disassembly of the complex.
 The formation of the Mot1NTD:NC2 clamp ensures robust dependence on ATP hydrolysis, which triggers the final dissociation step, and which most probably occurs by very short-range translocation of the Swi2/Snf2 domain along the minor groove.
 Considering the relative orientation of Mot1CTD and DNA in our model as well as the 3′–5′ tracking direction shown for other Swi2/Snf2 enzymes (Whitehouse et al., 2003; Zofall et al., 2006), Mot1 may move along upstream DNA towards TBP, disrupting the TBP:promoter interaction.

 ## Materials and methods

-## Protein expression and purification
+### Protein expression and purification

 N-terminally His6-tagged full-length Encephalitozoon cuniculi Mot1 (1–1256) and Mot1NTD (1–778) and N-terminally His6-tagged full-length TBP (1–198) were expressed and purified as previously described (Wollmann et al., 2011).
 E. coli BL21 Rosetta(DE3) cells (Novagen, Germany) were used to co-express His6-tagged full-length NC2β (1–147) with the untagged full-length NC2α (1–95).
 Initial purification of the NC2α:NC2β heterodimer was performed using Ni2+-NTA resin (Qiagen, Germany).
 Tobacco etch virus protease digestion was performed to cutoff the tag.
 Next, ion exchange chromatography using HiTrap SP HP column (GE Healthcare, Germany) connected to AEKTA purifier (GE Healthcare) was applied followed by gel filtration using S75 16/60 column (GE Healthcare) as the final step.

-## Selenomethionine labeling
+### Selenomethionine labeling

 Selenomethionine labeling in insect cells was performed for the N-terminally His6-tagged Mot1NTD construct.
 High 5 insect cell culture (Invitrogen, Germany) was adapted to Sf-900 II SFM medium (Gibco, Germany) by growing the cells from a starting concentration of 4·105/ml for 4 days (27.5°C, 95 rpm).
 Subsequently, the cells were diluted to 1·106/ml in 0.5 L of Sf-900 II SFM medium and infected 1:750 (vol/vol) with P2 virus.
 The culture was grown for 12 hr and centrifuged (800 rpm, 10 min).
 The cell pellet was resuspended in 0.5 L of Sf-900 II SFM medium supplied with 75 mg of L-cysteine (Sigma-Aldrich, Germany).
 After 4 hr of methionine depletion the cells were centrifuged and resuspended in 0.5 L of Sf-900 II SFM medium supplied with 75 mg of L-cysteine and 35 mg of L-selenomethionine (Acros, Germany).
 The expression was carried out for 48 hr (27.5°C, 95 rpm).
 The media were supplied with 1.4 µg/mL gentamycin (Roth, Germany) and 10 mM L-glutamine (Gibco).

 For the derivatization in Escherichia coli expression system, the plasmids were transformed into E. coli Rosetta B834 cells (Novagen, Germany) and grown in LB medium (37°C, 200 rpm).
 The expression cultures were grown in Selenomethionine Medium Base supplemented with Nutrient Mix (Molecular Dimensions, UK).
 Additionally, selenomethionine solution (Acros) at a final concentration of 42 µg/ml was added to the sterile medium prior to inoculation.
 The media and selenomethionine solution were prepared according to the instruction supplied by the manufacturer.
 The cultures were grown until OD600 reached 0.4 (160 rpm, 37°C).
 Next, the temperature was set to 18°C and the cultures were further grown until OD600 ≈ 0.7.
 The expression was induced with IPTG (Roth, 0.5 mM) and carried out overnight (18°C, 160 rpm).
 All of the used media were supplemented with appropriate antibiotics dependent on the resistance-coding expression plasmids.
 The applied protein purification protocols did not differ from the ones used for the purification of native proteins.

-## Electrophoretic mobility shift assays
+### Electrophoretic mobility shift assays

 Electrophoretic mobility shift assays (EMSAs) were performed essentially as previously described (Wollmann et al., 2011) using 47 bp oligonucleotide duplex probes labeled with fluorescein at the 5′ end of one strand.
 For the EMSAs in Figure 2, the top strand DNA sequence was 5′–GGGTACGGCCGGGCGCCCCGGATGGGGGGCTATAAAAGGGGGTGGGC–3′.
 Fluorescently labeled DNA (0.5 nM) was incubated for 20 min with TBP (20 nM) and Mot1 or Mot1∆latch (30 nM) and with or without 30 nM NC2 as indicated.
 ATP (50 µM) was then added for 5 min.
 Reactions were incubated at 25°C in 4% glycerol, 4 mM Tris–HCl (pH 8), 60 mM KCl, 5 mM MgCl2, and 100 mg/ml bovine serum albumin and were resolved on 6% non-denaturing gels.
 The gels were imaged using a Typhoon Trio phosphorimager as previously described (Wollmann et al., 2011).
 DNA probes used for anti-digoxygenin conjugation (Figure 8) were 47 base pairs with the same sequence as above, but with either digoxygenin or fluorescein conjugated to the 5′ end of either the top or bottom strand in each probe.
 EMSAs performed using the digoxygenin probes and anti-digoxygenin antibody (2.5 nM) were performed in the same was as described above except that reaction products were resolved on 5% gels to improve resolution.
 Anti-digoxygenin antibody was from Abcam (UK, 21H8).

-## Complex formation in gel filtration
+### Complex formation in gel filtration

 DNA and single protein components were mixed and incubated in a stepwise manner at 4°C. TBP was first added to the TATA box-containing DNA in excess.
 This was followed by the addition of NC2 and Mot1/Mot1NTD.
 Finally, the sample was centrifuged and loaded onto a S200 10/300 GL column connected to AEKTA purifier (GE Healthcare).
 20 mM MES pH 6.5, 60 mM KCl, 5 mM MgCl2 and 2 mM DTT or 20 mM HEPES pH 8.2, 60 mM KCl, 5 mM MgCl2 and 2 mM DTT were used for the crystallization or EM and CX-MS analyses, respectively.
 Oligonucleotides were ordered from Biomers, Germany.

-## Crystallization, data collection, and structure determination
+### Crystallization, data collection, and structure determination

 For the crystallization of the Mot1NTD:TBP:DNA:NC2 complex, 24 double-stranded DNA (5′-AGTAGGGCTATAAAAGGGGGTGGC-3′ top strand) was used.
 The peak gel filtration fractions were pooled, concentrated by ultrafiltration (Millipore, Germany), and centrifuged.
 The crystals were grown at 20°C for 7–14 days by hanging drop vapor diffusion technique.
 Best diffraction quality crystals were obtained by serial streak seeding from selenomethionine-derivatized proteins and grown in 0.2 M imidazole malate pH 5.1 and 9–16% PEG4000 condition.
 The crystals were flash-frozen in liquid nitrogen using original condition supplemented with 25% glycerol for cryoprotectection.
 Diffraction data was collected at the European Synchrotron Radiation Facility (ID-29) at 100 K and λ = 0.9794 Å. The data were processed with XDS (Kabsch, 2010) in the space group C 1 2 1 (a = 150.6 Å, b = 140.3 Å, c = 90.8 Å, α = 90.0°, β = 113.7°, γ = 90.0°) with 60% solvent and one complex per asymmetric unit.
 The structure was successfully solved by molecular replacement with Phaser, part of the CCP4 software suite (McCoy et al., 2007; Winn et al., 2011).
 Homology model of the NC2 heterodimer was prepared using CHAINSAW (CCP4, Stein, 2008; Winn et al., 2011).
 The structure was refined in BUSTER (v.
 2.10.1) at 3.8 Å using TLS refinement strategy (Bricogne et al., 2011) and manually rebuilt in Coot (Emsley et al., 2010).
 Solvent flattening was performed with Parrot (CCP4, Cowtan, 2010; Winn et al., 2011).
 B-factor sharpening and calculation of feature-enhanced 2Fo – Fc map was performed using PHENIX (Adams et al., 2010; Afonine et al., 2015).The histone fold region was characterized by relatively high B-factors and poor density and, therefore, the side chains of the residues NC2α 15–89 and NC2β 12–101 were omitted in the final model.
 The quality of the structure was evaluated with MolProbity (Davis et al., 2007); 96%, 4%, and 0.% of the residues were in Ramachandran favored, allowed, and outlier regions, respectively.

-## Negative stain EM
+### Negative stain EM

 For the negative stain EM analysis of the Mot1:TBP:DNA:NC2 complex, 38 dsDNA was used (5′–CAGGCCGGGCGCCCGGCATGGCGGCCTATAAAAGGGTC–3′ top strand).
 The sample was supplied with 1 mM ADP·BeFX.
 For the grid preparation sample was diluted to 25 µg/ml.
 The sample was applied to glow-discharged continuous carbon-coated grids.
 5 µl of the sample was incubated for 1 min, blotted dry, washed twice with water, and finally fixed in a 1% (wt/vol) uranyl acetate solution.
 A total of 144 micrographs were recorded manually on a CM200 field emission gun transmission electron microscope (Philips, Netherlands) operated at 200 keV.
 Images were recorded on a 4k × 4k Gatan Ultrascan CCD camera using a defocus ranging from 0.5 to 1.5 μm and a dose of 25 e−/Å2.
 The pixel size corresponded to 1.61 Å on the specimen level.
 Contrast-transfer function (CTF) determination and phase correction of the micrographs were performed using the TOM software package (Nickell et al., 2005).
 From the corrected micrographs a total of 27,276 particles were selected using the ‘boxer’ tool from EMAN2 (Tang et al., 2007).
 All subsequent image processing was carried out in XMIPP (Scheres et al., 2008).
 The particles were normalized before further analysis by two-dimensional (2D) reference-free alignment and classification using the ML2D algorithm.
 Initial reconstruction of a 3D volume from the particles was carried out using a reference-free approach using a sphere with the approximate particle diameter (10 nm) as an initial model for de novo ML3D alignment.
 Subsequently, ML3D classification was performed to sort out broken complexes or other non-particles, resulting in 8192 particles used for further refinement.
 The generated de novo model was filtered to 40 Å and used as an initial reference for iterative projection-matching refinement yielding the final reconstruction of the Mot1:TBP:DNA:NC2:ADP·BeFX complex at a resolution of 22 Å, according to FSC (0.5 criterion) of two averages, each comprising 50% of the data.
 The resulting volume showed a good agreement with the previously RCT reconstructed map of Mot1, although more details were present.
 The map shows all features expected for the determined resolution, most pronounced in the C-shaped contour of the Mot1 protein itself.
 The resulting volume was furthermore assessed using different approaches (Figure 7—figure supplement 1).

-## Chemical cross-linking and enrichment of cross-linked peptides
+### Chemical cross-linking and enrichment of cross-linked peptides

 For the CX-MS analysis of the Mot1:TBP:DNA:NC2 complex, 42 double-stranded DNA was used (5′–CAGTACGGCCGGGCGCCCGGCATGGCGGCCTATAAAAGGGTC–3′ top strand).
 The complex sample at 0.66 mg/ml was supplemented with 1 mM ATPγS, 1 mM ADP, or 1 mM ADP·BeFX (formed by mixing ADP, BeCl2 and NaF in 1:1:4 molar ratio).
 An equimolar mixture of isotopically light (d0)- and heavy (d6)-labeled disulfosuccinimidyl glutarate (DSSG; Creative Molecules, Canada) was dissolved in H2O at a concentration of 50 mM.
 55 µg of protein complex were incubated with DSSG (0.32 mM final concentration) for 35 min at 30°C (1000 rpm).
 The reaction was quenched by adding 1 M Tris–HCl pH 8.0 to a final concentration of 100 mM, followed by incubation for further 15 min at 30°C (1000 rpm).
 The cross-linking efficiency was visualized by SDS-PAGE in combination with silver staining following standard protocols (Figure 6—figure supplement 1).
 Proteins were in the following digested using a standard in-solution protocol.
 In brief, proteins were denatured by adding two volumes of 8 M urea (Sigma-Aldrich).
 Cross-linked proteins were reduced with 5 mM final concentration tris(2-carboxyethyl)phosphine (TCEP, Thermo Scientific, Germany) for 45 min at 35°C and subsequently alkylated in the dark for 30 min at room temperature (10 mM iodoacetamide final concentration).
 Proteins were pre-digested for 2 hr with lysyl endopeptidase (LysC, Wako, Germany) at 35°C at an enzyme-substrate ratio of 1–50 (wt/wt).
 The protein solution was diluted with four volumes of 50 mM ammonium bicarbonate (ABC), and a second digest was performed overnight with trypsin (Promega, Germany, 1/50 [wt/wt] at 35°C, 1000 rpm).
 Peptides were acidified with 1% (vol/vol) trifuoroacetic acid (TFA, Sigma–Aldrich) and purified by solid-phase extraction using C18 cartridges (Sep-Pak, Waters, Germany).
 The desalted eluate was dried by vacuum centrifugation and reconstituted in 20 µl of size exclusion chromatography mobile phase (25% acetonitrile [ACN], 0.1% TFA).
 15 µl hereof was injected into a GE Healthcare ÄKTAmicro chromatography system via autosampler.
 Peptides were separated on a Superdex Peptide PC 3.2/30 column (GE Healthcare) at a flow rate of 25 µl/min.
 100 µl fractions were collected in a 96-well plate over a separation window of one column volume.
 The four fractions containing cross-linked peptides were dried to completeness and reconstituted in 2% ACN, 0.1% formic acid (FA).

-## Mass spectrometric analysis of cross-linked peptides and data analysis
+### Mass spectrometric analysis of cross-linked peptides and data analysis

 Peptides sample were analyzed on an LC-MS/MS system using an UHPLC (EASY-nLC 1000) online coupled to an LTQ Orbitrap Elite (both Thermo Scientific) equipped with a standard nanoelectrospray source.
 A volume corresponding to an estimated 1 µg of peptide was injected onto a 15 cm × 0.050 mm I.D. reversed phase column packed with 2 µm C18 beads (Acclaim PepMap RSLC analytical column, Thermo Scientific).
 Peptides were separated using a 60 min gradient of solvent B (98% ACN, 0.1% FA) from 2% to 35% at a flow rate of 250 nl/min.
 Each sample was injected twice to improve identification of cross-linked peptides.
 The mass spectrometer was operated in data-dependent mode, selecting up to 10 precursors from a MS1 scan (resolution = 120,000) in a mass range of 300–2000 m/z for rapid collision-induced dissociation (rCID).
 Singly and doubly charged precursors as well as precursors of unknown charge state were rejected for MS2 selection.
 CID was performed for 10 ms using 35% normalized collision energy and an activation q of 0.25.
 Dynamic exclusion was activated with a repeat count of 1, exclusion duration 30 s at a list size of 500 and a mass window of ±10 ppm.
 Ion target values were 1,000,000 (or maximum fill time of 10 ms) for the survey scan and 10,000 (or maximum fill time of 100 ms) for the MS2 scan, respectively.

 For data analysis, Thermo Xcalibur .RAW files were first converted to the open mzXML format using msconvert tool (ProteoWizard, Kessner et al., 2008).
 Cross-linked peptide candidates were extracted using the xQUEST (v.
 2.1.1) pipeline including xProphet for FDR calculations (Walzthoeni et al., 2012).
 Standard settings were used.
 In brief, data were searched against a self-defined database containing Mot1, TBP, and NC2 proteins.
 Maximum number of missed cleavages (excluding the cross-linking site) = 2, peptide length = 4–45, enzyme = trypsin, fixed modifications = carbamidomethyl-Cys (57.02146 Da), variable modification = Met-oxidation (15.99491 Da), mass shift of the light cross-linker (96.02112937 Da), MS1 tolerance = 10 ppm, MS2 tolerance = 0.2 for common ions and 0.3 Da for cross-linked ions.
 The theoretical candidate spectra were scored according to their quality of the match and cross-linked candidates were filtered by a MS1 mass tolerance of −5 to 5 ppm and a Δscore of ≥15% (indicating the relative score difference to the next ranked match).
 All spectra passing the filtering criteria were further manually validated.
 Identifications were only considered for the final result list in case both peptides had at least four bond cleavages in total or three adjacent ones and a minimum length of five amino acids.
 Full list of the detected cross-links can be found in Table 2—source data 1.

-## Rigid body fitting into EM density map
+### Rigid body fitting into EM density map

 The rigid body docking of Mot1NTD:TBP:DNA:NC2 crystal structure was performed using colores applying a 10° sampling step size (Chacón and Wriggers, 2002).
 The search probe was down-filtered to 22 Å, and Laplacian filter (maximizing the fitting contrast) was applied.
 The DNA was omitted from the model, and the missing side chains of NC2HF were included and set to most common rotamers.
 The fitting was preformed for the correct and mirrored reconstruction and resulted in several fits of the Mot1NTD:TBP:NC2 module.
 After manual inspection, two very similar solutions (for the rightful hand) were qualified as the correct solution.
 The other fits were nonsense fits resulted from template drifting, which often occurs at low resolution when the structure represents only a part of the density it is docked into (Chacón and Wriggers, 2002).

-## Mapping and scoring of the cross links
+### Mapping and scoring of the cross links

 The set of Mot1CTD orientations (n = 20,000) was generated using RANCH, part of the EOM package (Petoukhov et al., 2012) in a ‘compact’ mode, where Mot1NTD:TBP:NC2 module was assumed to be flexibly linked to Mot1CTD via the eight amino acid linker (residues 779–786, not present in the atomic models).
 Next, the models were displayed and the distances were measured using a standard script in PyMOL Molecular Graphics System (v.
 1.5.0.4 Schrödinger, LLC).
 Finally, the models were scored according to the number of cross-links violating the 30 Å cutoff distance.
 For residues NC2α K61, K62, K92, and NC2β K27, which were not visible in the crystal structure (i.e., comprising short loop regions) but important for the analysis, the distances refer to the position which could be unambiguously modeled based on the crystal structure of NF-Y complex (PDB-ID 4AWL, Nardini et al., 2013).
 All reported distances between detected cross-linked lysines refer to the Euclidean Cα–Cα distances between the residues.

-## Figure preparation
+### Figure preparation

 The figures were prepared using UCSF Chimera package (Pettersen et al., 2004), PyMOL Molecular Graphics System (v.
 1.5.0.4 Schrödinger, LLC) and OriginPro 8 G (OriginLab, Northampton, MA).

-## Accession NUMBERS
+### Accession NUMBERS

 The coordinates and structure factors of the crystal structure were deposited in the Protein Data Bank under accession code 4WZS.
 The EM reconstruction map was deposited in the EMDB database under accession code 2828.